andreminelli/dotnet-toolbelt/README.md

 * [Testcontainers](https://github.com/testcontainers/testcontainers-dotnet) - "A library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions."

 * [Vogen](https://github.com/SteveDunn/Vogen) - "A semi-opinionated library which is a source generator and a code analyser.
-It Source generates Value Objects"
+It Source generates Value Objects."